The-going/evlproject/content/core/benchmarks/_index.md

 [00:04:24.879,000] <inf> latency_monitor: waiting for connection...
 ```

-> Measuring the out-of-band response time to GPIO events (on the SUT)
+> Measuring out-of-band response time to GPIO events (on the SUT)
 ```
 /*
  * Caution: the following output was produced by running the test only